owl73/westmarch-landol/rules/stats.md

 **5 + Cha bns. + level**

 If an effect, attack,
-or challenge doesn’t fall under any of the other stats or values, roll a d20 + save.
+or challenge doesn't fall under any of the other stats or values, roll a d20 + save.
 Less than 20 is a failure.
 This represents a character’s luck and determination